mugeesh/logisticsRestApi/README.md

 ![swagger.png](swagger.png)

 ### Integration Test
-* To run the integration test, you must need java17 in your machine
+* To run the integration test, you must need java17 in your machine(I am using mysql test container for test)
 * then run this command
 ````
  ./mvnw test -Ptest